mereosk/Linked-blog-starter-md/6 - Main Notes/Identifying handwritten numbers.md

 For **hand written checks** as well as **zip codes and house numbers** we believe that a 92% efficiency is insufficient.
 Even, a small error in the amount of a check could be catastrophic.
 Similarly, in postal services, if a zip code's letter is misinterpreted by the network, mail may not reach its intended destination.
 However, all of these could be mitigated by error detectors or human verification.

-On the other hand, digitizing historical data is not a critical tasks, thus we believe that 92% is generally sufficient for this purpose
+On the other hand, digitizing historical data is not a critical tasks, thus we believe that 92% is generally sufficient for this purpose.

+(How many numbers in ZIP code 0.92^4 70% correct) again for the bank accounts

 > **A model generalizes well when it performs similarly on training and unseen data.**